Service Dogs For Veterans Idaho Falls, ID

 Email the PAVE team at [email protected], and we’ll answer all your questions about service dogs for Veterans.

-Paws Assisting Veterans, (PAVE), is committed to providing Veterans the support and care they deserve.
-We proudly provide service dogs free of charge to Veterans.
+At Paws Assisting Veterans (PAVE), we are wholeheartedly dedicated to providing Veterans with the support they need and deserve.
+As a nonprofit service dog organization, we provide service dogs free of charge for Veterans with lifetime support.
 Veterans can lead a happy, independent life with the help of service dogs who have been trained to perform specific tasks.

 Our team is available to assist you in every step of the PAVE process, from application to training camp to your new companion or service dog.
-Dedicated to facilitating your new and better life, we provide tailored training and lifelong support with access to professional advice from our specialist dog trainers.
-There is no charge for your service dog, training, or ongoing support.
+We provide personalized training and support for the lifetime of your dog.
+You can also access professional advice from our expert dog trainers.
+There are no charges for service dogs, training and ongoing support.

 Help Veterans Regain Their Freedom